tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Price Total/README.md

   * updated to work with v7.1 Products V2
   * removed jQuery dependency
-  * bumped version to 0.3.0
+  * bumped version to 0.4.0

 * **2024-10-05**

   * rework code to use JavaScript Module Patterns for twc, twc.sppc, and twc.sppc.callbacks
-  * bumped version to 0.3.1
+  * bumped version to 0.3.0

 * **2022-01-31**